reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ---

 ## Resources
 Below are resources.
-WiMLDS organizers are free to copy the templates and adjust for their sprints.
+WiMLDS organizers are free to copy the templates and edit for their sprints.